oniony/TMSU/README.md

 -----

-This version changes the behaviour of the 'files' command: it will no longer 'discover' files that inherit tags on-the-fly by examining the file-system.
-Instead tags can be applied recursively using the '--recursive' option on the 'tag' and 'untag' commands.
+This version changes the behaviour of the 'files' command: it will no longer 'discover' files that inherit tags on-the-fly by examining the file-system which has proven to be very slow on larger databases.
+Instead tags can be applied recursively using the --recursive option on the 'tag' and 'untag' commands.

-This change means the cost of recursively examining the file-system is paid only when the files are tagged and not on every query thereafter.
-It also allows you to apply a tag to a directory and then remove it from specific files within.

 IMPORTANT: Please back up your database then upgrade it using the upgrade script.
-(Note there is separate upgrade script, `trunk_to_0.1.0.sql` if you have been following trunk.)
+(Note there is separate upgrade script, `trunk_to_0.1.0.sql` if you have been following tip.)
+The upgrade may take a long time to run as every file will be updated.

     $ cp ~/.tmsu/default.db ~/.tmsu/default.db.bak  # back up
     $ sqlite3 -init misc/db-upgrades/0.0.9_to_0.1.0.sql ~/.tmsu/default.db